cjanowski/scrapy_play/README.md

 - **Control crawl rate**: AutoThrottle adjusts speed based on server capacity
 - **Limit concurrency**: Only 2 requests per domain at a time
 - **Randomized delays**: Mimic human browsing patterns

-### 📋 Interview Talking Points
-When discussing this project in interviews, emphasize:

-1. **Production-Ready**: "This isn't a toy project - it includes CAPTCHA solving, proxy rotation, and API integration that production systems actually use."

-2. **API-First Philosophy**: "I implemented eBay's official API as the primary method because it's legal, reliable, and provides structured data.
-The scraper is for when APIs aren't available."

-3. **Multiple Scraping Approaches**: "I implemented three methods: eBay API for production, Playwright for browser automation that bypasses bot detection, and Scrapy for high-performance HTTP scraping with custom middleware.
-I understand the trade-offs: Playwright is slower but more effective, Scrapy is faster but easier to block."

-4. **Ethical & Legal**: "I respect robots.txt, use AutoThrottle to adapt to server load, and prefer APIs over scraping.
-This shows professional judgment."

-5. **Full-Stack Skills**: "This demonstrates REST APIs, web scraping, middleware development, database design, CLI interfaces, and third-party service integration."

-6. **Real-World Challenges**: "I understand anti-bot measures and have solutions: CAPTCHA solvers, proxies, rate limiting.
-Not just the theory - actual implementations."

 ### 🚀 Production Features (Already Implemented!)
 This scraper includes production-ready features: